Mandal Commission: Criticisms

 L R Naik, the only Dalit member in the Mandal Commission refused to sign the Mandal recommendations.
 Naik argued that intermediate backward classes are relatively powerful, while depressed backward classes, or most backward classes (MBCs) remain economically marginalised.

-Critics of the Mandal Commission argue that it is unfair to accord people special privileges on the basis of caste, even in order to redress traditional caste discrimination.
-They argue that those that deserve the seat through merit will be at a disadvantage.
-They reflect on the repercussions of unqualified candidates assuming critical positions in society (doctors, engineers, etc.).
 As the debate on OBC reservations spreads, a few interesting facts which raise pertinent question are already apparent.
 To begin with, figures on the proportion of OBCs in the Indian population vary widely.
 According to the Mandal Commission (1980) it is 52 percent.
 According to 2001 Indian Census, out of India's population of 1,028,737,436 the Scheduled Castes account for 166,635,700 and Scheduled Tribes 84,326,240; that is 16.2% and 8.2% respectively.
 There is nocoss data on OBCs in the census.
 However, according to National Sample Survey's 1999–2000 round around 36 per cent of the country's population is defined as belonging to the Other Backward Classes (OBC).
 The proportion falls to 32 per cent on excluding Muslim OBCs.
 A survey conducted in 1998 by National Family Health Statistics (NFHS) puts the proportion of non-Muslim OBCs as 29.8 per cent.
 The NSSO data also shows that already 23.5 per cent of college seats are occupied by OBCs.
 That's just 8.6 per cent short of their share of population according to the same survey.

-Other arguments include that entrenching the separate legal status of OBCs and SC/STs will perpetuate caste differentiation and encourage competition among communities at the expense of national unity.
-They believe that only a small new elite of educated Dalits, Adivasis, and OBCs benefit from reservations, and that such measures don't do enough to lift the mass of people out of poverty.
+Moreover, as per 2006 National Commission for Backward Classes report the number of backward castes in Central list of OBCs has increased to 5,013 (without the figures for most of the Union Territories) from 3,743 identified by the Mandal commission.